-The second one among the HR theories is strategic contingency theory, which, as the name suggests, is based on two concepts i.e. ‘Contingency’ and ‘Strategic’ aspect of contingency.
+The second one among the human resource management theory and practice is strategic contingency theory, which, as the name suggests, is based on two concepts i.e. ‘Contingency’ and ‘Strategic’ aspect of contingency.

 A Contingency is a need for different tasks of a subunit in an organization on which tasks of other subunits create an effect.
 This contingency becomes strategic once other subunit starts controlling more contingencies and becomes powerful in an organization.

-As per the Strategic contingency theory, a leader becomes a central part of an organization due to his/her unique skills to solve issues or problems which others are unable to solve.
+As per the Strategic contingency theory, a leader becomes a central part of an organization due to his/her unique skills to solve the biggest HR challenges which others are unable to solve.
 Too much dependency lies on a leader so he/she is not easily replaceable.